Dollar slips on caution U.S. may not be immune to epidemic

 As outbreaks started to quickly spread to the Middle East and Europe, investors no longer saw the U.S. economy immune and started to bet the U.S. Federal Reserve will have to cut interest rates to support the U.S. economy.

-The 10-year U.S. Treasuries yield plunged to a record low near 1.30%, reducing the dollar’s relative yield attraction.
+The 10-year U.S. Treasuries yield plunged to a record low near 1.30% US10YT=RR, reducing the dollar’s relative yield attraction.

 In contrast to the Fed, the world’s other major central banks such as the European Central Bank and the Bank of Japan have limited room for easing with their policy rates already at record lows.